 Emma takes the disaster with the appropriate self-criticism.
 She carries on in her error-filled social maneuvers but with a dash of doubt in her mental makeup.

 For some—me included—this personal growth comes too slowly.
 Emma continues as one annoying literary character.
 It's painful being trapped in her ever-scheming, though misguided, mind.

 After that first big romantic letdown, Emma becomes progressively less urgent reading.
 The narrative turns repetitive as Austen focuses on developing the characters around Miss Woodhouse, as filtered through her perceptions.

-None of those characters are really engaging however.
-Her father, Henry Woodhouse, is a hypochondriac, always concerned about his own and his friends' health—and he never really varies from this single note.
+None of those characters are really engaging.
+Her father, Henry Woodhouse, is a hypochondriac, obsessed with his own and his friends' health—he never really varies from this single note.

 Emma's close friend and in-law George Knightley does go through an abrupt, radical transformation in Emma's eyes near the end of the novel, but again this is signalled obviously by Austen.
 He never evolves much for readers and remains the same considerate, if stolid, character throughout.
 And a bit of a mystery: why in the world does such a sensible man love—or even like—such a woman as Emma?

 But does she pull it off?
 For me, the multiple happy endings of the novel come too conveniently.
-I suspect a movingly tragic ending would have suited me better.
-It might have delivered an appropriate payoff for having faltered through all the boring pages up to that point.
+I suspect a movingly tragic ending would have better suited.
+It may have delivered an appropriate payoff for having faltered through all the boring pages up to that point.

 This, however, would not have suited the readers of Jane Austen's time.
 Nor the multitudes ever since then who have considered Emma one of their favourite books of all time.